openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/fs/fs_package_api/fs_package_classes.md

 public static func walk(path: Path, f: (FileInfo)->Bool): Unit
 ```

-Functionality: Traverses child items (non-recursively, excluding subdirectory items) under the directory corresponding to path, executing a callback function for each child item.
+Functionality: Traverses sub-items (non-recursive, excluding sub-directories' sub-items) under the directory corresponding to `path` and executes a callback function for each sub-item.

-The walk function exits when traversal completes or the callback function f returns false.
-Traversal order depends on system file sorting.
+The `walk` function exits when traversal completes or the callback function `f` returns false.
+The traversal order depends on the system's file sorting.

 Parameters:

-- path: [Path](./fs_package_structs.md#struct-path) - Path corresponding to the directory to be traversed.
+- path: [Path](./fs_package_structs.md#struct-path) - The path corresponding to the directory to be traversed.
-- f: ([FileInfo](./fs_package_structs.md#struct-fileinfo)) -> [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - Callback function executed for each child item.
-Input parameter is the child item's metadata.
-Return value indicates whether to continue traversal.
+- f: ([FileInfo](./fs_package_structs.md#struct-fileinfo)) -> [Bool](../../core/core_package_api/core_package_intrinsics.md#bool) - The callback function executed for each sub-item.
+The input parameter is the metadata of the sub-item, and the return value indicates whether to continue traversal.

 Exceptions:

-- [FSException](./fs_package_exceptions.md#class-fsexception) - Throws an exception when the specified path doesn't exist, is not a directory, or fails to retrieve member information.
+- [FSException](./fs_package_exceptions.md#class-fsexception) - Throws an exception if the specified path does not exist, is not a directory, or fails to retrieve member information.
-- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception when the specified path is empty or contains null characters.
+- [IllegalArgumentException](../../core/core_package_api/core_package_exceptions.md#class-illegalargumentexception) - Throws an exception if the specified path is empty or contains null characters.

 ### static func walk(String, (FileInfo)->Bool)